Güýçmyrat Annagulyýew

-Guychmyrat Dovletgeldiyevich Annaguliyev or Güýçmyrat Döwletgeldiýewiç Annagulyýew (born 10 June 1996) is a Turkmen professional footballer who plays as defender for Turkmen club Ahal and the Turkmenistan national team.
+Guychmyrat Dovletgeldiyevich Annaguliyev or Güýçmyrat Döwletgeldiýewiç Annagulyýew (born 10 June 1996) is a Turkmen professional footballer who plays as defender for Turkmen club FK Arkadag and the Turkmenistan national team.

 Club career

-Annagulyýew joined FC Altyn Asyr in April 2021.
+Annagulyýew joined Altyn Asyr in April 2021.

 International career

 Annagulyýew made his senior debut for Turkmenistan against Afghanistan, where he also scored his first international goal.
 He was included in Turkmenistan's squad for the 2019 AFC Asian Cup in the United Arab Emirates.